UniversalDependencies/UD_French-FTB/README.md

   The possessive determiners attach now with a "det" dependency instead of "nmod:poss" Causative constructions now represent "faire" as an auxiliary.
   The causer argument bears a nsubj:caus label
-  The only valid auxiliaries are "être", "avoir" and "faire" (a dozen unfixed cases remain though) The only valid copula is "être"
+  The only valid auxiliaries are "√™tre", "avoir" and "faire" (a dozen unfixed cases remain though) The only valid copula is "√™tre"
-  Moreover, when the copula introduces an infinitival clause or a full clause, then "être" is not treated as a cop, but is taken to be the root.
+  Moreover, when the copula introduces an infinitival clause or a full clause, then "√™tre" is not treated as a cop, but is taken to be the root.
   Examples:
       L'objectif est de calmer les esprits ==>  "est" is root, and "calmer" is its xcomp.
-      Le plus étonnant est que la baisse accélère ==> "est" is root, and "accélère" is its ccomp
+      Le plus √©tonnant est que la baisse acc√©l√®re ==> "est" is root, and "acc√©l√®re" is its ccomp

 * 2017-03-08 v2.0
   * First release for inclusion as supplementary data for the ConLL 2017 Universal Dependency parsing shared task.